dib-lab/2022-paper-branchwater-software/manuscript.md

 A variety of simple benchmarks will presumably show:

-* Speed increases linearly with number of threads
+* Speed increases linearly with number of threads: near perfect scaling.
 * Memory scales linearly: sum(queries) + sum(threads\*average size of
   sketches)
 * What happens w/biggest sketches?
+Much slower.
 * Complexity is n(query) \* n(subject), with subject loading being the
   dominant practical time.
 More complex indexing and query foo could be done but it’s fast enough and the code is simple.